Venezuela opposition vote to remove Guaido's interim government

 Guaido has been the face of Venezuela's opposition abroad since he declared himself interim president in 2019.
 But due mostly to the opposition's failure to remove Maduro from power, Guaido has fallen from favor.

+Talks between the opposition and Maduro's government hosted by Mexico ended earlier this month with .
+At a late November meeting in the Mexican capital, both sides signed a deal to create a United Nations-run fund to combat the country's humanitarian crisis.

-(Reporting by Vivian Sequera and Mayela Armas; Writing by Sarah Morland; editing by Grant McCool)
+(Reporting by Vivian Sequera and Mayela Armas; Writing by Sarah Morland; Editing by David Alire Garcia and Grant McCool)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.